 The court can accept or deny the petition.
 It can also request a hearing with the petitioner to discuss the issue further.
 If you are asked to attend a hearing, be prepared to discuss what you have done after you completed your sentence.
 If the court opts to grant the expungement, your conviction is removed from the Wisconsin Circuit Court Access (WCCA) database, meaning that it is no longer visible in routine public record searches.
 It is not completely deleted from government records, though.
 It will still exist in the Wisconsin Crime Information Bureau database and will be accessible through criminal background checks.

-Work with an Experienced Criminal Defense Lawyer in Appleton
+Work With An Experienced Criminal Defense Lawyer

 Your expungement petition will have a much better chance of being accepted and resulting in the sealing of your criminal record if you work with an experienced criminal defense lawyer to complete the process.
 This is because our Appleton criminal defense lawyers have experience working with the Winnebago County Circuit Court and understand how to effectively petition for expungement.
-To start working with a member of our team at Hammett, Bellin & Oswald, LLC, contact us online or call us at 920-202-8872 to set up your initial consultation in our office.
+To start working with a member of our team at Hammett, Bellin & Oswald, LLC, contact us online or call us at 920-202-8872 to set up your initial consultation.